PMoquette/Mini_Project_1/README.md

 Step 5:
 Pseudo-code

+Step 6:
+Find examples of game

+Step 7:
+Learn from example, tweak code to fit needs, research further as needed.

 ## Organization
 How did you organize your work?
 Did you use any tools like a kanban board?